Join us at MOCHA’s Porch Talk series, where we reimagine solutions for dismantling oppression, anti-Blackness and whiteness.

 The Community Porch Talks’ main purpose is to center the voices of Black people.
 Affinity groups by race create compassionate and honest spaces to identify the ways in which racism is embedded within our culture.

 Monthly all-virtual Porch Talk invites children and adults to an art activity, speaker event and breakout groups facilitated by MOCHA’s trained young adults.
 Together, we can equip our community with the language and tools for disrupting inhumane practices within society.
-Register for the next session on Saturday, Sep 19th at 3:00 PM.
+Register for the next session, Saturday, November 7, @ 3pm.

 - January 16, 2021 @ 3pm // Register here